Moe Yu San: Personal life

 Moe Yu San married Swam Thu Moe in 2016.
 She gave birth to their only son on 21 August 2017.

 Charity Work

 Moe Yu San donated 300,000 Kyats each to Hnin Si Gone Peaceful Retreat Centre of Old Person and Film History Museum of Myanmar Film Association.
 Moe Yu San also participated in actor Pyay Ti Oo's "Pyay Ti Oo Foundation Fund Raising Concert" for students on 4 December 2011.
 She donated her artist fees for the foundation.
 She held a fan meeting with 'We love Moe Yu' members and donated blood.
-She joined in the group 'Rose' and participated in many charity events.
+She joined the group 'Rose' and participated in many charity events.